CHARTERED COUNSELLING PSYCHOLOGIST

 BA (Hons), MSc, CPsychol, HCPC reg, MBACP

-I am a Chartered Counselling Psychologist, an Associate Fellow of the British Psychological Society, a member of the British Association of Counselling and Psychotherapy and a registered Practitioner Psychologist with the Health and Care Professions Council.
+I am a Chartered Counselling Psychologist, an Associate Fellow of the British Psychological Society and a registered Practitioner Psychologist with the Health and Care Professions Council.
 My clinical experience began in 2007, and since then I have worked with adults (18+) in various settings including the NHS, higher education and the private sector.

 I offer one-to-one supervision for qualified Counselling Psychologists, Counsellors and Psychotherapists.
 Please contact me to discuss my availability and suitability for your needs.